GoTeamEpsilon/desktop.yml/README.md

 ansible-playbook -K -l localhost engineer.yml ansible-playbook -K -l localhost gamer.yml
 ```
 ___________

+### VM Users

-Note: If you are running the OS in a Virtual Machine, it is best to set the system clock as like so:
+If you are running the OS in a Virtual Machine, it is best to set the system clock as like so:

-`sudo date --set "27 Jun 2014 1:17:00" && sudo apt update`
+`sudo date --set "27 Jun 2019 1:17:00" && sudo apt update`

 ...Doing so will avoid `Updates for this repository will not be applied` installation errors.
+Once done, you may proceed in the personas installations

 ## Technical